wcwhite71/Adama-William/README.md

   - Budget Tracker - Write an application that keeps track of a household’s budget.
 The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time.
 Optional: Allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.

   - SQL Query Analyzer - A utility application which a user can enter a query and have it run against a local database and look for ways to make it more efficient.

+  ### Graphics / Multimedia

+    - Stream Music from Online - Try to create your own online streaming music player.

+    - Slide Show - Make an application that shows various pictures in a slide show format.

 ### Networking